 \section{Important technical ingredients}

-This section is devoted to technical ingredients that support our proofs in Appendix~\ref{sec:proof}.
+This section is devoted to technical ingredients that support our proofs in supplementary material Section~\ref{sec:proof}.
 Specifically, we derive new matrix concentration inequalities for random rotation matrices in Appendix~\ref{sec:sum_random_orthogonal}, and new upper bounds of the operator norm of random block matrices in Appendix~\ref{sec:norm_rand_matrix}.